turtlshell/Compare-FileHash/README.md

 #### -Files (mandatory)

 The list of file paths, separated by commas, to compare the hashes of.
-A minimum of two paths must be supplied (unless '-Expected' is passed), however there is no upper limit.
+A minimum of two paths must be supplied (or one, if '-Expected' is passed), however there is no upper limit.

 #### -Algorithms (optional)

 Determines which algorithm(s) are used to compute the specified files' hashes.
-You may pass any number of algorithms, separated by commas, which the Get-FileHash cmdlet supports.
-Passing "All" will run all algorithms, and if this parameter is not passed, it will default to SHA512.
+You may pass any number of [algorithms](#algorithms), separated by commas.
+Passing "All" will run all algorithms.
+When unspecified, SHA512 will be used.

 #### -Expected (optional)

-Allows you to specify the hash you are expecting, and compares the file(s) against that, rather than against each other.
+Allows you to specify the hash you are expecting, and compares the file(s) against it, rather than against each other.
 Passing this switch reduces the minimum '-Files' limit from 2 to 1, and limits '-Algorithms' to 1 type.

 #### -Quiet (optional)

-Suppresses the individual hash values from being printed; only the final result ('MATCH' or 'MISMATCH') will be printed.
+Suppresses the individual hash values from being printed; only the result, ('MATCH' or 'MISMATCH'), will be printed.

 #### -Fast (optional)

-Returns 'MATCH' if the first computed algorithm's hashes match.
-This skips the calculation and comparison of any subsequent algorithm's hashes if they are not needed.
+Returns 'MATCH' if the first algorithm's hashes match, skipping the calculation of any subsequent hashes.
 <a name="algorithms"></a>
 ## Algorithms 🧮

-Compare-FileHash supports all algorithms which are supported by the native cmdlet Get-FileHash.
+Compare-FileHash supports all algorithms which are supported by Get-FileHash.
 As of right now, those are:

 - SHA512
 - SHA384